 Bible Month offers a wide range of possibilities for engaging with the Bible individually and together.
-The book for 2022 is Isaiah.
-The resources can be ordered from LWPT here.
+The book for 2023 is Revelation and the resources can be ordered from LWPT here.

-Download a menu of the supporting resources and activities provided by the Learning network here.
+A wide range of supporting resources and activities are provided by the Learning Network,see the Bible Month page.